QBeukelman/push_swap/README.md

 ![alt text](https://uploads-ssl.webflow.com/60255c87f21230edfb5fa38e/63f5f5db3b79241354301c2c_ezgif-4-5227d24a3c.gif)

-With the above `Bucket Sort Algorythm`, I was not able to sort a list of 500 integers with `11500 operations`, which coincidentally is the maximum number of moves for this section of the assignemnt.
+With the above `Bucket Sort Algorythm`, I was not able to sort a list of 500 integers with `11500 operations`, which coincidentally, is the maximum number of moves for this section of the assignemnt.
 To sort a list of 500 random numbers in less than the allowed 11500 operations, we will need to adopt a new approach.

 For this I have chosen to use the `Radix Sort Algorythm`, for it is both stable and effecient with large lists.
 The time complexity of radix sort is O(n * d), where d is the number of digits in the largest number k, expressed in base b, and can be computed as d = floor(log_b(k) + 1) for a given base b.
 This algorithm is highly efficient for sorting non-negative integers.